 Our classroom environments are peaceful, happy places with lots of attention to detail, that feel like home.
 They are especially designed to meet the developmental needs of the children and are filled with plants, animals and cozy places to learn and play.
 All of the tools, dishware and furniture are real and scaled to the child’s size giving the children ownership over their environment and encouraging autonomy during their school day.
 The classroom environments include the outdoors.
 GLM has almost two acres of beautiful outdoor space in which the children spend much of their work and play time.

 A Scientifically Designed Curriculum

-The Montessori primary curriculum is tried and true, scientifically tested to meet the social, emotional and academic needs of the child over a period of three years.
+The Montessori primary curriculum is tried and true, scientifically tested to meet the social, emotional and academic needs of the child throughout their development.
 Our classroom environments include the full range of Montessori learning materials for the development of sensory perception, literacy and mathematical understanding.
 Outcomes of the curriculum include hard skills such as reading, writing and math as well as soft skills such as functional independence, self-regulation and task persistence.
 The curriculum also offers opportunities for imaginative exploration leading to confident self-expression.

 Uninterrupted Activity Time

 GLM is an authentic Montessori school offering uninterrupted activity time in all of our primary classrooms.
 The children are not tightly scheduled by the adults and are free to choose activities that interest them.
 They are guided by their teachers, who are always carefully tracking where the child is in the curriculum, using a digital record keeping system.
 Montessori philosophy is now strongly supported by current research showing that people perform better when they have control over their physical environment and are free from interruptions.